After 100 years of Japanese whisky, what’s next for the House of Suntory?

 How The House of Suntory makes Yamazaki whisky

 This frenzy for all drinks Japanese manifests itself at Yamazaki Distillery.
-A portion it is under renovation as part of Suntory’s 10-billion-yen investment to enhance the visitor experience.
-The money also lets the facility to do its own floor malting, a process that germinates barley’s starch into sugar for alcohol fermentation, and experiment with whisky-making with a small electric pot still.
+A portion it is under renovation as part of Suntory’s 10-billion-yen (S$93.5 million) investment to enhance the visitor experience.
+The money also lets the facility to do its own floor malting, a process that germinates barley’s starch into sugar for alcohol fermentation and experiments with whisky-making with a small electric pot still.
 A similar story is playing out at Hakushu Distillery, which will also begin floor malting, cultivate its own yeast to achieve desired flavours, and offer an updated visitor tour later this year.

 At Yamazaki, a whisky’s journey from grain to bottle starts in the mashing room, a warm, humid place where imported Scottish barley is converted into a beer-like liquid.
 It is then distilled into a spirit using 2 of the 16 pot stills, poured into a cask, and stored in an adjacent warehouse.